-1) is attached hereto as Petitioner's Exhibit 1 and made a part hereof for all intents and purposes that this Board issue notice to Respondent, containing a copy of this Petition with exhibits, and an order directing Respondent to show cause within thirty (30) days from the date of the mailing of the notice, why the imposition of the identical discipline in this state would be unwarranted.
+1, and made a part hereof for all intents and purposes as if the same were copied verbatim herein.

+The Commission expects to introduce a certified copy of Exhibit 1 at the time of hearing of this and an order directing Respondent to show cause within thirty (30) days from the date of the mailing of the notice, why the imposition of identical discipline in this state would be unwarranted.